We polled the nation in October 2020, December 2020, and March 2021 to illuminate how US communities have experienced COVID-19.

-We asked respondents how COVID-19 has changed their household’s situation, including their ability to access medicine, employment status, and housing condition.
-Participants were asked to rate either how much their situation worsened or improved as a result of the pandemic during these specific timeframes.
+We asked respondents how COVID-19 has changed their household’s situation, from their ability to access medicine, to employment status, to housing situation.
+Participants were asked to rate either how much their situation worsened or improved as a result of the pandemic.

 The following question shows how US residents feel their household situation has changed across different aspects of their lives, for worse or for better, because of COVID-19.

-Economic areas such as employment, the ability to purchase basic expenses, ability to get medicines or medical treatment and housing were the most frequently categorized as “got much worse” or “got a little worse.”
-If employment is hard to maintain, other economic categories that rely on a source of income also deteriorate.
+Economic areas such as employment, the ability to pay for basic necessities like food, the ability to get medicines or medical treatment, and housing were If employment is hard to maintain, other economic categories that rely on a source of income also deteriorate.
 As household economic situations worsen, they add more and more stress to individuals, which can, among other factors, lead to worsening of emotional or mental health.
-As these nine categories are not independent of one another, as one worsens, it can be reflected in the others.
 It is no surprise that the COVID-19 pandemic had a negative effect on many domains of most peoples’ lives, but it is evident from these results that economic concerns are a driving factor to these cascading consequences.

 We asked respondents to select the one challenge (out of nine possible challenges) that negatively impacted them the most.